History of NFL draft in Timeline

 1938: Steelers Draft Byron "Whizzer" White

-In 1938, Art Rooney of the Pittsburgh Steelers drafted Byron "Whizzer" White, offering him a guaranteed contract of $15,000, which was double any other player's salary in the NFL.
+In 1938, Art Rooney of the Pittsburgh Steelers drafted Byron "Whizzer" White, who initially stated he would not play professional football.
+Rooney gave White a guaranteed contract of $15,000 to get him to play, which caused condemnation from other owners.

 1938: NFL Draft in Chicago